 The Working Group noted that the majority of respondents agreed with the intent of DCP 203.

-A DNO respondent explains that they understand the perceived reduction in administration burden for UMS customers that connect to EDNOs should the CP be approved.
-However it is not clear whether the potential benefit to customers would outweigh the complexity and loss of cost reflectivity that would result from implementation of it.
+A DNO respondent explains that they understand the perceived reduction in administration burden for UMS Customers that connect to EDNOs should the CP be approved.
+However it is not clear whether the potential benefit to Customers would outweigh the complexity and loss of cost reflectivity that would result from implementation of it.

-Although the impact analysis shows little effects to revenues, the figures in the analysis do not seem to be robust and they do not feel that they can rely on the information provided to inform their view.
+The same DNO stated that although the impact analysis shows little effects to revenues, the figures in the analysis do not seem to be robust and they do not feel that they can rely on the information provided to inform their view.

-The Working Group agreed to contact the DNO for further information regarding their response.
-In particular, what was their reasoning about the analysis which they perceive not to be robust; this can then be updated and included within the Change Report.
+The Working Group contacted the DNO for further information regarding their response.
+In particular, asking what was their reasoning about the analysis which they perceive not to be robust.
+This information can be located in Section 9 of this document.

 A different DNO respondent explained that they agree with the original intent of this change to rationalise LDNO UMS charges in so far as it seeks to reduce potentially unnecessary administrative costs.
 However the current proposed solution has a detrimental impact on cost-reflectivity which needs to be carefully justified.